naumanb/aws-sa-co3-notes/readme.md

 ### 1.3.8.
 Object Lifecycle Management

+- **Lifecycle configuration**: Set of rules consisting of actions on a bucket or group of objects.
+  - Transition Actions and Expiration Actions
 - Automates transitions between storage classes or object expiration.
+  - Minimum of **30 days** before transition.
 - Example:
   - Move to Standard-IA after 90 days.
   - Archive to Glacier after 1 year.